ecotterr/Python-with-InterSystems-IRIS-2022/README.md

 Thanks go to Guillaume Rongier @grongierisc for his many Python demos, upon which this was built, as well as Raj Singh @isc-rsingh for some sample code from his Global Summit 2022 presentation on the subject.

-# 2. Running this demo:
+# 2. Starting this demo:
 Please ensure you have Docker Desktop and Git installed wherever you wish to run this demo.
 This guide will assume you are using Visual Studio Code with the Docker Extension installed.
 ```
 git clone https://github.com/ISCecotterr/iris-python-demo